tgen/snpSniffer/README.md

 		20 are often still valuable but can have false positives

 ### UPDATE NOTES:

+20200214 - Changed main class name to exclude version number.
+Added more verbose main method argument error message.
+Added -version option.
+Changed the Genotype class to recognize the format "0/0" as a homozygous reference.
+Previously, "0" was expected for homozygous reference.
+Renamed internal classes to exclude version number.

 20190930 - Fixed improper parameter reference in expectedV6.java.
 Cleaned up the expected/ notExpectedV6.java files so that they look more similar.
 Added more verbose error messages in countLines.java.
 Repackaged .jar.
 Overwrote old .java & .class files with the updated ones (as a whole).
 End notes 20190630